hegdeatjm/react-native-camera-mlkit/docs/Recipes.md

 sidebar_label: Recipes
 ---

-The idea is to provide a list of useful snippets, links and resources to be used together with react-native-camera
+The idea is to provide a list of useful snippets, links and resources to be used together with react-native-camera-mlkit

 ## Stop Face Detection/Barcode Detection/Text Recognition